cococtrl/pls-respond/README.md

 ### Technologies used

-MongoDb, Express, React, and Node
+MongoDb, Express, React, and Node.js

 ## Screen Shots